tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mart_product/reports/reports.md

 **Intended Usage:**

-This model is intended to enable reporting and analysis on the Zoekt rollout over time.
+This model is intended to provide visibility into the state of the ongoing Zoekt adoption across all namespaces over time.
+_Note: Once the Zoekt rollout is complete, revisit the cadence of this model in FY26Q1 to determine if it needs to be rebuilt less frequently or retired._

 {% enddocs %}